 *Please note that it is incorrect to state that Winter is only a blues guitarist.
 He is both a blues guitarist and a rock guitarist, with the emphasis dependent upon the musical context.
 In fact, Winter's innovative approach and style expanded the very definition of rock guitar.
 For Rolling Stone magazine to place Winter at number 63 on an arbitrary list of the 100 greatest guitarists, silly as such lists are, is ludicrous beyond belief!

-Michael Robinson is a Los Angeles-based composer who also writes and lectures about jazz, computer-electronic music composition, Indian classical music, rock, and other musical genres.
+Michael Robinson is a Los Angeles-based composer who also writes and lectures about jazz, music composition, Indian classical music, rock, and other musical genres.

 © 2012-2014 Michael Robinson All rights reserved

 Originally written in 2012, the fourth, fifth and sixth paragraphs of this article were added after Johnny Winter passed away on July 16, 2014.